fisharebest/webtrees/CONTRIBUTING.md

 ## Translations

-Please refer to the guide from the [official wiki](https://wiki.webtrees.net/en/Category:Translation_Guidelines).

 There is a [translators forum](http://webtrees.net/index.php/en/forum/8-translation) where you can discuss any issues relating to translation.

 Updates to translations should be made at [translate.webtrees.net](https://translate.webtrees.net).